Mid Bedfordshire (constituency)

 since the 2024 United Kingdom general election.

 Constituency profile

-This seat comprises small towns and rural areas in the outer parts of the London commuter belt, with the M1 motorway, Midland Main Line, the A1 road, East Coast Main Line and other A roads providing the major north–south commuter links primarily in and out of London.
-There are several logistics sites including Amazon at Marston Gate.
-Residents are wealthier than the UK average, and health is around the UK average.
+Mid Bedfordshire is a constituency in Bedfordshire.
+Its largest settlement is the town of Flitwick, which has a population of around 14,000.
+Other settlements in the constituency include the small towns of Ampthill and Wixams and the villages of Barton-le-Clay, Toddington, Silsoe, Marston Moreteyne, Cranfield and Wootton.

+This is a mostly rural constituency covering the areas between Bedford, Luton and Milton Keynes.
+It is well-connected by road and rail to the nearby large towns and cities and also to London, which lies around 40 mi to the south.
+The area thus houses many middle-class commuters.
+Many of the towns and villages in the constituency have new housing developments; Wixams in particular is a new town that began construction in 2007.
+Cranfield is known for its airport and its university, a postgraduate institution that specialises in the aerospace industry.
+The constituency is highly affluent with low levels of deprivation, and house prices are higher than national and regional averages.

+In general, residents of Mid Bedfordshire are well-educated and have high rates of homeownership.
+The average household income is very high and a large proportion of residents work in professional occupations, particularly in the transport and education sectors.
+Very few residents claim unemployment benefits and the child poverty rate is less than half the national figure.
+White people made up 89% of the population at the 2021 census.

+At the local council level, Mid Bedfordshire is represented by a mixture of independent and Conservative councillors.
+An estimated 52% of voters in the constituency supported leaving the European Union in the 2016 referendum, identical to the nationwide figure.

 History

 Mid Bedfordshire was created under the Representation of the People Act 1918.

 It had elected Conservative MPs since the 1931 general election.
 It was held from 1983 to 1997 by the Attorney General Nicholas Lyell, who then transferred to the newly created seat of North East Bedfordshire; his old seat was won by Jonathan Sayeed, a former MP in Bristol.
 Sayeed was forced to retire in 2005 due to ill health, following a row over allegations he had profited from his private educational tours of Parliament and a resulting deselection attempt by the constituency party.
 Nadine Dorries then held the seat until 2023; the Conservative whip was withdrawn from her in 2012 and returned six months later, after she had appeared on the reality television series I'm a Celebrity...Get Me Out of Here!.
 Dorries resigned her seat in August 2023.
 In the ensuing by-election, the seat was taken by Alistair Strathern of the Labour Party, the first time a Labour member had held the seat in its 105-year history.
 In the 2024 United Kingdom general election the seat was regained by the Conservatives, now represented by Blake Stephenson.
 Incumbent MP Alistair Strathern had stood in Hitchin instead and was successfully elected there, which brought in some wards from Mid Bedfordshire in boundary changes.